SwapnilBoyane/Camponotus_laevigatus_Phylogeography/README.md

 **Phylogeny of endosymbiont**

-I used https://github.com/edgardomortiz/vcf2phylip/blob/master/vcf2phylip.py to convert vcf format snps to phylip format.
+I used https://github.com/edgardomortiz/vcf2phylip/blob/master/vcf2phylip.py to convert vcf format snps to phylip format and then ran RAxML analysis.

 **EEMS**